 - Milk kefir: Coconut milk kefir is really easy to make.
 I don’t recommend it for your main kefir grains, but if you want to make cultured coconut milk with a kefir baby, you should be able to get a few batches.
 This is my main way of making homemade coconut milk yogurt because I always have extra kefir grains.

 - Probiotic supplement: Unfortunately most probiotic supplements aren’t full of vigorous strains of lactic bacteria.
 I’ve tried to culture several expensive brands without much success.
 Unless you want to test the efficacy of a probiotic supplement, then I don’t recommend using it to make yogurt.

 - Kombucha and other SCOBYs: I haven’t personally tried to use kombucha to make coconut milk yogurt, however, there’s no reason why it shouldn’t be able to culture coconut milk.
 Here’s a recipe if you’re keen to try it.

 Coconut milk yogurt is the easiest dairy-free and vegan yogurt option.
 It can be made from a number of different types of culture, including vegan yogurt, milk kefir and kombucha.
 See the section above for more details.

 - Yield: 2 cups 1x

 - Method: Fermented

-- Mix the coconut milk with the culture in a glass container.
+- Mix the coconut milk with the culture in a glass jar.

-- Mesophilic cultures (milk kefir or buttermilk) will ferment at room temperature.
-When using a mesophilic culture leave it out on the counter for 24 hours.
+- Mesophilic cultures (milk kefir or kombucha) will ferment at room temperature.
+When using a mesophilic culture leave the yogurt out on the counter for 24 hours.

 Keywords: probiotic, keto, paleo, candida diet, whole 30, dairy-free, soy-free, nut-free, gluten free, easy, quick, breakfast, dinner, dessert